 Nelson struck a deal with the young man: he signed the title over to us for $1.00 so the restoration could proceed under the shop’s insurance.
 We would keep track of time and materials and he would get the first opportunity to buy it back after we show the boat at the Hessel, Michigan Wooden Boat Show in August of 2017.
 The restoration will cost in the neighborhood of $18,000 to $20,000 once completed.
 If he can’t raise the money for the restoration we will pay him $1,000 and the boat becomes ours—lock, stock, and title.

-Part of the fun of restoring a classic boat is learning its history—and this Cadillac is no exception.
+Part of the fun of restoring a classic boat is learning its history—and this Cadillac Runabout is no exception.
 The Algoma Plywood Company of Algoma, Wisconsin (a subsidiary of US Plywood Corp.) produced molded plywood boat hulls and had patented a cold molding technique through its Molded Shapes Department.
 This operation was sold in October 1949 to the Wagemaker Marine and Boat Company of Grand Rapids, Michigan.
 Andrew Kolarik, a US Plywood employee, was loaned to Wagemaker to help establish production in Grand Rapids because he had helped develop the original process and was experienced in boat design and construction.
 Shortly afterward he was hired by the Wagemaker Company as Plant Supervisor and boat designer of the new subsidiary of Wagemaker Marine and Boat Co.—US Molded Shapes, Inc.

 US Molded Shapes was a major supplier of cold-molded mahogany plywood hulls.
 Many manufacturers such as Delta, Milocraft, Yellow Jacket as well as Cadillac used these hulls to build completed boats.
 Hulls were also available in kit form for home assembly.

 A fire in April 1960 destroyed much of the equipment and production at the Grand Rapids plant.
-As a result, US Molded Shapes moved their operations to Cadillac, Michigan.
+As a result, US Molded Shapes moved its operations to Cadillac, Michigan.
 Wagemaker Marine and Boat Company also moved operations from Grand Rapids to the plant in Cadillac.
 US Molded Shapes was combined into Wagemaker Cadillac’s operation as the Molded Shapes Department.
-Interestingly, at some point GM sued Cadillac Marine and Boat Co. over the name.
+Interestingly, at some point, GM sued Cadillac Marine and Boat Co. over the name.
 They lost because they cannot own the name of a city.